joecausos/SQL-Projects/README.md

 ## Categories of analysis
 - General analysis
   - How many total border crossings are recorded in the dataset?
-  - What is the to 10 distribution of border crossing by year and month?
+  - What is the distribution of border crossing by year and month?
   - Which border has the highest number of crossing?
   - What are the top 5 ports of entry with the highest number of crossings?
   - How does the number of border crossing vary by mode of transportation?